 Features and overview map

-The Noorderzijlvest Water Authority operates in a large part of Groningen, in North and Central Drenthe, and in a small part of Friesland.
-We contribute to safe living with water.
-We work to provide clean, healthy water and purified water, and ensure sufficient water in every season.
+The Noorderzijlvest Water Authority operates in a large part of Groningen, in north and central Drenthe, and in a small part of Friesland.
+We contribute to waterproofing the future.
+We work to ensure clean, healthy, and treated water, and we provide sufficient water in every season.

 We use pumping stations to pump water into and out of the area.
 This helps us combat drought or high water levels, for example.
 We also treat the water used by residents and businesses.

-• And the land subsidence in the middle of our area.
-This causes the water level to rise and makes it more difficult for us to drain water.
+• We also have subsidence in the central part of our region.
+This causes the water level to rise and makes it more difficult to drain water.

-• We are also experiencing increasing periods of extreme drought and precipitation, and concerns about water quality.
+• We are also experiencing increasing periods of extreme drought and precipitation, and are dealing with concerns about water quality.

 In short: our water authority manages a unique area where all these developments have a major impact on our work.

-Our working area covers North and West Groningen, Northwest Drenthe, and the entire Lauwersmeer.
-The area is located in the triangle between Lauwersmeer, via the Groningen-Fries border to Smilde, via the city of Groningen to Delfzijl, and via the Wadden Sea coast back to Lauwersoog.
+Our region comprises north and west Groningen, northwest Drenthe, and the entire Lauwersmeer area.
+The area is located in the triangle between Lauwersmeer, via the Groningen-Frisian border to Smilde, via the city of Groningen to Delfzijl, and via the Wadden Sea coast back to Lauwersoog.

-The map shows the working area of the Noorderzijlvest Water Authority.
+The Map shows the region of the Noorderzijlvest Water Authority.
 This area is located in the triangle between:

-• A part of Groningen, north of the Eemskanaal and west of the Noord-Willemskanaal up to the Fries-Groningen border.
+• A part of Groningen, north of Eemskanaal and west of Noord-Willemskanaal up to the Frisian-Groningen border.

-• The northwestern part of the city of Groningen is also located within the management area.
+• The northwestern part of the city of Groningen is also located within our region.

-• A small part of the province of Groningen near Grootegast falls under the jurisdiction of Wetterskip Fryslân.
+• A small part of the province of Groningen near Grootegast comes under Wetterskip Fryslân.

-• Part of North and Central Drenthe, between the Drenthe-Friesian border and the Noord-Willemskanaal and the Drentse Hoofdvaart to just beyond Smilde.
+• Part of north and central Drenthe, between the Drenthe-Frisian border and Noord-Willemskanaal and Drentse Hoofdvaart to just beyond Smilde.

 • A piece of Friesland, the Frisian part of Lauwersmeer.

-Search based on your postal code to find out which water board you fall under.
+Use your postcode to find out which water authority you come under.